Disappearance of Conor and Sheila Dwyer: Later developments

 In 2024, similar to 1993, a re-enactment of the Dwyer's last movements and public appeal by Gardaí featured on the now re-titled Crimecall.
 The appeal also asked members of the public for information if the couple ever visited Cobh or other areas regularly in their car.
 Gardaí were also eager to talk to anyone who may have conversed with the couple around the time of their disappearance.
 The renewed appeal came as it was reported that Gardaí were re-examining the case file and interviewing surviving witnesses along with the original investigation team.

 In 2025, it was reported that Gardaí were pursuing new leads as a result of the appeal from the previous year.
 Several people had come forward with new information related to Conor's employment and interactions with the couple in the months before they disappeared.
 One line of inquiry being investigated was Conor's conversations with work colleagues in the weeks leading up to his disappearance.

+In 2026, as the thirty-fifth anniversary of the couple's disappearance beckoned, it was revealed Gardaí were now convinced the Dwyers never left Ireland.
+However, a Garda source added, “There were lots of theories but no hard evidence or information.
+That was always the problem.
+There were always more questions than answers."
+Closer to the anniversary, it was reported local water sports groups have offered to survey stretches of the River Blackwater to see if possibly the couple's car could be found.
+The river bed may have been altered following winter floods of several decades.
+Given several sub-aqua clubs have side-scan sonar, this could allow for detailed mapping of the river bed for objects.

 The mystery of the couple's disappearance continues to be featured regularly in news articles and true crime podcasts.